sjackman/abyss-activity/README.md

 In this lab we will use ABySS to assemble a 200 kbp bacterial artificial chromosome (BAC).
 The data set is one lane of paired-end reads from the Illumina platform.
-The assembled contigs are aligned to the human reference genome using BWA-SW and variants are called using bcftools.
+The assembled contigs are aligned to the human reference genome using BWA-MEM and variants are called using bcftools.
 IGV is used to visualize these alignments and variants. snpEff is used to determine the effects of these variants.

-After this lab, you will have learned how to use ABySS to assemble a small genome, use BWA and BWA-SW to align reads and contigs to a reference genome, use IGV to visualize these alignments, and use bcftools and snpEff to call variants and determine their effect.
+After this lab, you will have learned how to use ABySS to assemble a small genome, use BWA and BWA-MEM to align reads and contigs to a reference genome, use IGV to visualize these alignments, and use bcftools and snpEff to call variants and determine their effect.